andrewmarklloyd/pi-sensor/README.md

 - Fill in full readme
 - Convert frontend to dark mode
-- Detailed info for each Sensor
 - Add testing
-- Logout button
+- Arm/Disarm
+    - Need to read from redis on first load, pass to state